IDU-CVLab/COV19D/README.md

 The codes try to work on either homogenious model or hybrid models:
 1. CNN Model:
 <br /> A) The code '3D_Image_Classification.ipynb' introduces a classification method based on a CNN model with Macro f1 loss function.
 The results in terms of accuracy, macro f1 loss function, and macro f1 matrics over 200 epoches were shown.
 The value of macro f1 didn't show significant improvement while training the model.
 On the contrary, macro f1 scores kept oscillating about 7.0 over the spochs.
 <br /> B) The Code '3D_Image_Classification_binary_cross_loss.ipynb' introduces the same CNN model with binary crossentropy as a losss function.
-THe results shows the improvment on the accuracy and loss of the CNN model over 20 epochs.
+The results shows the improvment on the accuracy and loss of the CNN model over 20 epochs.
 2. Transfer Learning Hybrid Model: